 San Francisco is home to the Ghirardelli Chocolate Factory, SF Giants and the iconic Golden Gate Bridge!
 This blog will be talking about all the best things to do in San Francisco from cable cars, food and my experience of this vibrant city.
 Find out why I fell in love with San Francisco, the city by the bay!

-I’ve always dreamed of doing a Pacific Coast Highway road trip, renting an old car and exploring some wonderful US cities.
+I’ve always dreamed of doing a Pacific Coast Highway road trip, renting an old car, exploring some wonderful US cities and glamping in California.
 San Francisco is city of old meets new, full of charm, a foodies’ paradise and a must for your California bucket list!
 Best of all there is a San Francisco Itinerary to suit everyone.

 Before we get started, one of my biggest regrets was not seeing Yosemite National Park during my time in San Francisco (it looks incredible!)
 There are so many reasons why you should book a Trek America Trip to Yosemite to escape the city and, it will be first on my list next time around!
 For those hiring a car, Yosemite is a great stop on a USA road trip to San Francisco.